aonsager/aonsager.github.io/_posts/2025-02-04-the-geometric-nests-of-the-white-spotted-pufferfish.md

 - marine
 archive:
 slash:
+blurb: "Male white-spotted pufferfish spend roughly a week constructing an elaborate circular nest about 2 meters in diameter to attract females."
 ---

 The white-spotted pufferfish, or Amami hoshizora fugu, is a species of pufferfish newly discovered in 2014 near Japan's Amami-Oshima Island.
 The males spend roughly a week constructing an elaborate circular nest about 2 meters in diameter to attract females.